 Municipal Budget

-The proposed operating budget reflects a status quo budget with no new services or major initiatives.
-The CPI-U for October was 3.5% and the Grand List is projected to grow by 1.0%.
-The anticipated growth in the grand list is $531,845, which provides $121,152 in anticipated new tax revenue.
-A penny on the tax rate raises approximately $537,000.
-The FY’26 Budget as proposed represents a net budget increase of $542,286 (+4.64%).
-The proposed budget is projected to increase the municipal tax rate by $.0079 (+3.60%).
+The CPI-U for September was 3.1% and November was 3.1%, October was not provided due to the Federal Government Shutdown.
+The Grand List is projected to grow by 1.0%.
+The anticipated growth in the grand list is $537,540, which provides $126,053 in anticipated new tax revenue.
+A penny on the tax rate raises approximately $542,916.
+The FY’ 27 Budget as proposed represents a net budget increase of $498,107 (+4.08%).
+The proposed budget is projected to increase the municipal tax rate $.0070 or (+3.08%).

-FY'26 General Fund Budget Process & Timeline
+FY'27 General Fund Budget Process & Timeline

 Date